 - a firearm part to which a firearm accessory is attached or is integral.

-Primary producers only: Category C firearm parts can be imported on a B709A Form.
+Only primary producers can import category C firearm parts using a B709A form.
 Other importers, including firearm dealers, will require written permission from the Commonwealth Attorney-General’s Department.

 - automatic and other prohibited firearm parts

 - firearm parts for handguns, paintball markers and certain long-arms that are substantially the same in appearance as a fully automatic firearm